BGTInfinix/ARP_Project/README.md

 At the beginning of the file a `summon()` function is created that serves the purpose of executing other functions using `execvp()` and returning an error if it has failed.
 This will be used in a for loop that will iterate for the number of processes in the program.
 Each iteration a new child process is created using `fork()` which then calls for the `summon()` of each initialised argument representing all processes.

 Furthermore, the master file creates the file descriptors and pipes for the passing of data in between the processes.
 Lastly, a `for` loop is created to make the master terminate if any of the children are terminated.

-## watchdog.c

-The `watchdog.c` file is resposnible for the monitoring (the 'health') and managaing of the other processes.
-It checks to see if the processes are running correctly.
-The program uses 'signals' and 'pipes' to carry out this task.
-Once it has received the ID of the processes, it sends signals to all processes and waits for a response.
-If the watchdog receives a signal back from a process, it resets the timer of that process.
-If the timer were to exceed a defined threshold, a signal would be sent to terminate all processes and exits.
-In all different files you will find elements that are related to the watchdog for this purpose.

 ## server.c